NIVANorge/Mobius2/docs/existingmodels/nivafjord.md

 NIVAFjord is a layered multi-basin model for fjords, lakes and lagoons.
 Each basin is a 1D layered model, but you can horizontally couple several basins.

-NIVAFjord is loosely based on the model [Eutrofimodell for Indre Oslofjord (Norwegian only)](https://niva.brage.unit.no/niva-xmlui/handle/11250/207887).
+The physics component of NIVAFjord is loosely based on the model [Eutrofimodell for Indre Oslofjord (Norwegian only)](https://niva.brage.unit.no/niva-xmlui/handle/11250/207887).

 ## Basin